-Saturday 7 February 2015
+Saturday, 7 February 2015

-HALF HERRINGBONE CLUTCH BAG
+HALF HERRINGBONE CROCHET CLUTCH BAG

-HALF HERRINGBONE CLUTCH BAG
+HALF HERRINGBONE CLUTCH BAG - crochet pattern info from Sweet Nothings Crochet

 In case you have just joined me, know that you can access all of my earlier creations by checking under ‘categories’ on the right hand side of this blog under “Labels”.
-Then, for your convenience, follow me here or on Facebook, You Tube, Pinterest, Twitter or Instagram.

-Oh, and may I add that the fastest way to find any of my blogs is via Pinterest.
+Oh, and may I add that the fastest way to find any of my blogs is via Pinterest and if you are looking for more bags then come here

 All my blogs can be printed.
-Find the printer friendly (green) link at the bottom of this blog.
+Find the print friendly (green) link on the right of this blog.
 You can also hit Control P (or Command P for Mac) on your keyboard, and the blog will go directly to the connected printer.

+Remember that you only print if absolutely essential.
+Save paper – Save Our Earth.
 Do remember to add my blog URL when you make and show off your creation.
+Just copy the link on the search bar above - that's the blog URL.

 To purchase this or similar yarn online, click here to buy your yarns online via Amazon.
 While you will still pay the same, I may get paid by Amazon as well.